 Bread Bajji is a snack from my childhood and Amma keeps making this bajji often.
 I was surprised when I realized that I haven’t blogged about this delicious snack from my childhood, which is now Konda’s favorite one too.

-As I have already mentioned, my boys don’t eat sweet nor snacks like these.
+As I have already mentioned, my boys don’t eat sweets nor snacks like these.
 They must have tasted pakodas at some point, however, it is not something they would want to eat nor like.
 So they haven’t tasted onion bajji or cauliflower pakoda etc.

 However, they are fond of the Cauliflower Manchurian in the pakoda stage as well, before adding them to the sauce.
-The other indian pakodas are not on their list.
+The other Indian pakodas are not on their list.
 So when I planned for a Pakoda Platter, I had only the elders on the list.

 I have always wanted to make Rajapalayam Pakoda which is a besan based thick crispy pakoda with cashews in it.
 Though I am averse to cashews and this is the only one I have ever eaten willingly.
 I had plans to make Rajapalayam Pakoda and ended up making another version of Cashew pakoda.